Microscopic view of rod-shaped microbes in a biofilm, used in wastewater treatment, at 10,000x magnification.

 Biological wastewater treatment has gained much attention in recent years as a powerful method to treat wastewater and its release into the environment.

-In this process, the bacterial population is used to break down and degrade organic waste and transform it into harmless by-products that do not pollute the water bodies or the environment.
+In this process, the bacterial population breaks down organic waste, transforming it into harmless by-products that do not pollute water bodies or the environment.

-These powerful microorganisms, for a long time, have been characterized as plank tonic and freely suspended cells.
+For a long time, these powerful microorganisms have been characterized as planktonic and freely suspended cells.

 Understanding Biofilms